 He remembers having a lot of fun growing up playing softball in the Middletown City Church League with his two older brothers and brother-in-law.
 Two families made up ninety percent of the team.
 He thinks he has a heightened sense of family because of circumstances.
 He still has the baseball cards he collected as a boy.
 His favorites are all Reds, but he does have a 1960 Mickey Mantle.

 He met his wife in high school, and they were married in college.
 Her name is Lynn.
-They have three children (Jared, Tyler and Jessica) and 6 grandkids.
+They have three children (Jared, Tyler and Jessica) and will soon have 7 grandkids.
 Fun for Jamie always involves the kids and grandchildren.
 He reckons he’s one of the easiest going guys you’ll find at the Firm.
 “I guess it comes from having to grow up in a hurry.
 It’s very difficult to make me angry.
 Well, my kids have done it a couple times.”

 Like the time a few years ago when Jessica just did not want to get up and go to school.
 That really got to Jamie.
-He went outside to get in his car and yanked the handle so hard it came off.
+He went outside to get in his car and yanked the handle so hard it came off in his hand.
 He kept the car, without a door handle for several years until it was totaled in a minor accident.

 In his practice, he works to get around obstacles and arrive at answers.
 “We try to be thoughtful and resourceful and not just bully our way to get what we’re after.
 Our practice involves using our knowledge and skill, whether it be skill in research or in thinking through problems, to achieve solutions for our clients.
 We’re good at it, too.”